 - Ask around to see if anyone you know has had a good experience with the business.

-- See if the company lists its address and visit it to view the wood for yourself.
+- See if the company lists its address and visit it to view the wood yourself.

-These steps will help you gauge if a firewood seller is worth your trust.
+These steps will help gauge whether a firewood seller is worth your trust.
 Always go with your gut on these things because it rarely steers you wrong.